evelyndeng/Data_Vis_Shiny_Proj/README.md

  - the content found in the last tab "Explore on your own!"
  - setting up the Shiny app, merging group members' work into the app files (ui.r, server.r, global.r)

+The main displacement data file migration.variables2.csv is a cleaned version of the UNHCR data on migration.